 by Peter Lavelle

-Welcome to Pure FX’s monthly summary of the interbank foreign exchange rates.
+Welcome to Pure FX’s weekly summary plus outlook of the interbank exchange rates.

 Pound to euro